space-concordia-robotics/robotics-prototype/README.md

 $ cd ~/Programming
 $ git clone --recursive https://github.com/space-concordia-robotics/robotics-prototype robotics-prototype
 ```
+**If you do not have access to the GitLab repository, you will not be able to successfully authenticate to clone `rover2018-elec`.
+This is fine as long as you do not need the PDS code.
+If you don't have gitlab access then simply press <kbd>Ctrl + C</kbd>**
+If you have access to the GitLab repository, you will need additional setups for GitLab pulling and pushing.
+Please see [how to create and add your SSH key](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html) and [this](https://stackoverflow.com/questions/47860772/gitlab-remote-http-basic-access-denied-and-fatal-authentication/51133684#51133684) issue you may encounter

 When you have cloned the repo you can then execute `EnvironmentSetup.sh` which will setup the environment.
 Make sure to uninstall previous ROS installations or the script will exit.
 ```